thomenr/Vent_Analysis/README.md

-# PIRL Ventilation Analysis Pipeline, RPT, 3/27/2024
+# PIRL Ventilation Analysis Pipeline, RPT, 3/27/2024, updated 4/3/2024
-This is the Ventilation analysis pipeline for MU data, version 240327_RPT.
+This is the Ventilation analysis pipeline for MU data, version 240403_RPT.

 ## Overview
 There's 2 important pieces to this code.
 First, this contains the *Vent_Analysis* class which contains the processing pipeline for analyzing xenon ventilation data given the xenon image set (a DICOM file) and corresponding segmentation (a folder containing mask DICOMs).
 Second, the __main__ script employs the PySimpleGUI module to create a graphical user interface [GUI] so the data can be processed easily.
 Here's what the GUI looks like: